yu-lab-vt/muSSP/ReadMe.md

 tracking using k-shortest paths optimization,” IEEE transactions on pattern analysis and machine intelligence, vol. 33, no. 9, pp. 1806– 1819, 2011.

+## Updates
+### 06/12/2020:

+1) Integrate the code refinement from Nuzhny007, fixing the memory leaks.
+2) Chane the command for running muSSP (Remove "-i").
+3) Fix the bug caused by 'abs' function under C++14 standard.
+4) Update the codes with c++14 standard and test it with g++/gcc v9.3.0.